 Also once again, the launch was marginal.
 Constant working of the polyester thread was necessary to keep the kite aloft while letting out more thread.
-Eventually the little paper craft was sitting up there, barely moving.
-Picture perfect against the puffy white cumulus clouds.
+Eventually, the little paper craft was sitting up there, barely moving.
+It was picture perfect against the puffy white cumulus clouds.

 On the way there, taking turns off the winder caused the delta to descend slowly.
 Holding on would allow the kite to ascend just as slowly, gaining a little height overall.

 Finally though, the wind dropped right out and winding-in was necessary to prevent the kite going down in the scrub behind the dunes.
-At that point the clock was stopped (metaphorically!) at 35 minutes of flight time.
-A useful amount of time to log.
+At that point, the clock was stopped (metaphorically!) at 35 minutes of flight time.
+This was a useful amount of time to log.

-Earlier, I had paced out 110 meters across the sand, getting a rough measure of the line length while the Paper Delta was hanging in at a low line angle.
-Later, the kite briefly achieved a 30 degree line angle, meaning it's still slightly short of making the magic 200 feet altitude for certification.
+Earlier, I had paced out 110 meters across the sand, getting a rough measure of the line length while the Paper Delta was hanging in at a low line-angle.
+Later, the kite briefly achieved a 30-degree line angle, meaning it's still slightly short of making the magic 200-foot altitude for certification.
 All it will take is a bit more wind.

 It was a bit of a drive.
-Almost exactly a 50 kilometer (30 mile) round trip from where we live.
+In fact, it was almost exactly a 50 kilometer (30 mile) round trip from where we live.
 You gotta go where the wind blows.

-Down on the beach the breeze was measured at just 10kph and gusting to 14kph.
-Pretty marginal.
-And indeed, it was only just possible to slowly let out thread while the Paper Delta hovered just a meter or 2 off the narrow strip of dry sand.
+Down on the beach, the breeze was measured at just 10 kph and gusting to 14 kph.
+That's pretty marginal.
+And indeed, it was only just possible to slowly let out thread while the Paper Delta hovered just a meter or two off the narrow strip of dry sand.

-However, with about 60 meters of thread out, I managed to work the kite up to over 50 feet altitude.
-From there, a welcome surge happened as the little delta suddenly got it's teeth into some faster air.
-Up and up the paper and tape craft rose, pulling the thread tighter...
+However, with about 60 meters of thread out, I managed to work the kite up to over 50 feet of altitude.
+From there, a welcome surge happened as the little delta suddenly got its teeth into some faster air.
+Up and up the paper-and-tape craft rose, pulling the thread tighter.

 A man with young child in his arms appeared at the entrance to the beach and they just stood there for a full 5 minutes, gazing.

 Eventually, the Paper Delta started to descend, ever so slowly.
 But it was a one-way trip to the sand as the breeze died away.
-It had been a 15 minute flight.
-A useful amount to log, on the way to the 3 hour total needed for certification of the design.
+It had been a 15-minute flight.
+This was a useful amount to log, on the way to the 3-hour total needed for certification of the design.